The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Abstract

 \section{Abstract}

-It is often understood that supernova (SN) feedback in galaxies is responsible for regulating star formation and generating gaseous outflows.
-However, a detailed look at their effect on the local interstellar medium (ISM) on small mass scales in simulations shows that these processes proceed in clearly distinct channels.
-We demonstrate this finding in two independent simulations with solar-mass resolution, { LYRA} and { RIGEL}, of an isolated dwarf galaxy.
-Focusing on the immediate environment surrounding SNe, our findings suggest that the large-scale effect of a given SN on the galaxy is best predicted by its immediate local density.
-Outflows are driven by SNe in diffuse regions expanding to their cooling radii on large ($\sim$ kpc) scales, while dense star-forming regions are disrupted in a localized ($\sim$ pc) manner.
-However, these separate feedback channels are only distinguishable at very high numerical resolutions capable of following scales $\ll 10^3 \, \msun$.
-On larger scales, ISM densities are greatly mis-estimated, and differences between local environments of SNe become severely washed out.
-We demonstrate the practical implications of this effect by comparing with a mid-resolution simulation ($M_{\rm ptcl.}$ $\sim 200 \, \msun$) of the same dwarf using the { SMUGGLE} model.
-The coarse-resolution simulation cannot self-consistently determine whether a given SN is responsible for generating outflows or suppressing star formation, suggesting that emergent galaxy physics such as star formation regulation through hot-phase outflows is fundamentally unresolvable by subgrid stellar feedback models, without appealing directly to simulations with highly resolved ISM.
+It is often understood that supernova (SN) feedback in galaxies is responsible for regulating star formation (SF) and generating gaseous outflows.
+However, a detailed look at their small-scale effects on the interstellar medium (ISM) in simulations shows that these processes proceed in distinct and separate channels.
+We demonstrate this finding in two independent simulations of isolated dwarf galaxies with very high ($m_{\rm gas}$ $\sim \msun$) numerical resolution, { LYRA} and { RIGEL}.
+Focusing on the immediate environment surrounding SNe, our findings suggest that the macroscopic effect of a given SN on the galaxy is best predicted by its local density.
+Outflows are driven by SNe in diffuse regions expanding to their cooling radii on large ($\sim$ kpc) scales, while dense SF regions are disrupted in a localized ($\sim$ pc) manner.
+However, these separate feedback channels are only distinguishable at very high resolutions capable of following mass scales $\lesssim 10^2 \,\msun$.
+When averaging on coarser scales, ISM densities are greatly mis-estimated, and variations between different SF and SNe-affected regions are severely washed out.
+It therefore cannot be self-consistently determined, from coarse-resolution information \textit{alone}, (1) whether a SN tends to contribute to outflows or direct SF suppression, and (2) the rate of SF in a given region.
+In particular, commonly used parameters in coarse-resolution (subgrid) models, such as the SN cooling radius and SF density threshold, may require more detailed treatments informed by high-resolution studies.